Infinix GT 20 Pro

 Infinix GT 20 Pro is a midrange smartphone manufactured by Infinix Mobile that was unveiled in Riyadh on 28 April 2024.
 It is the successor to the Infinix GT 10 Pro.

 The Infinix GT 20 Pro is an upgraded version of Infinix GT 10 Pro, coming with different features, including the OS, design and processor.
 The phones has received generally favorable reviews, with critics mostly noting the IP54 water/dust resistance, design and performance.

 Specifications

 Hardware

-As with the predecessor, Infinix GT 20 Pro features an AMOLED display with 1080p support and a display size of 6.78-inches and equipped with MediaTek Dimensity 8200 Ultimate and dedicated gaming chip pixelwar.
+As with the predecessor, Infinix GT 20 Pro features an AMOLED display with 1080p support and a display size of 6.78-inches and equipped with MediaTek Dimensity 8200 Ultimate and dedicated gaming chip Pixelworks x5 turbo.

 It features LED light on the back alongside camera flash.